Syndergaard, Mets break out in 12-2 rout of Blue Jays

+"We needed it," manager Mickey Callaway said.
+"We had a lot of production from the bottom of our lineup, set the table from the top.
+Really good to see.
+Lot of good at-bats."

-Missing injured sluggers Yoenis Cespedes and Todd Frazier from a slumping lineup, the Mets finally broke through anyway against Jaime Garcia and the skidding Blue Jays after an 86-minute rain delay at the start.
+Missing injured sluggers Yoenis Cespedes and Todd Frazier, the Mets finally broke through anyway against Jaime Garcia and the skidding Blue Jays after an 86-minute rain delay at the start.

-New catcher Devin Mesoraco homered and scored four runs while reaching base safely all five times up.
-Amed Rosario added three hits and two RBIs from the No. 9 spot in the batting order.
+"It can't be those guys every night," said Mesoraco, who homered and scored four times.
+"If us guys down at the bottom of the order can swing the bat and get on base, turn it over like that, we're going to be tough to beat, for sure."

+Acquired from Cincinnati for former ace Matt Harvey last week, Mesoraco also singled and drew three walks.
+The team's new catcher reached base safely all five times up.

+"It was very cool.
+You want to make a good first impression and I think tonight I was able to do that," Mesoraco said.

-Making his first start in nine days because of a rainout last weekend, Syndergaard (3-1) threw 103 pitches over five innings but allowed only Yangervis Solarte's two-run single.
+Making his first start in nine days because of a rainout last weekend, Syndergaard (3-1) struck out seven in his first win since April 9 at Miami.
+He threw 103 pitches over five innings but allowed only Yangervis Solarte's two-run single.

+"I felt great in the first inning.
+Felt like glimpses of the old Noah was coming out, and then after that I lost the ability to throw front-hip sinkers to lefties and backdoor to righties," Syndergaard said.
+"Had to grind it out."

+"I feel like I haven't been living up to my expectations for myself or people," he added.
+"Once it clicks, I'll be looking forward to that."

-He laced an RBI double in the second and lofted a sacrifice fly in a five-run fourth, which included a single by Jose Reyes that loaded the bases for Syndergaard and snapped New York's 0-for-24 slide with runners in scoring position.
+At the plate, however, Syndergaard laced an RBI double in the second and lofted a tying sacrifice fly in a five-run fourth .
+The inning included a single by Jose Reyes that loaded the bases for Syndergaard and snapped New York's 0-for-24 slide with runners in scoring position.

-Toronto drafted Syndergaard 38th overall in 2010 and shipped him to New York in a package for reigning NL Cy Young Award winner R.A.
+Toronto drafted Syndergaard 38th overall in 2010 and shipped him to the Mets in a package for then-reigning NL Cy Young Award winner R.A.
 Dickey in December 2012.
-The right-hander made one previous start against the Blue Jays, striking out 11 over six innings of two-hit ball in a no-decision during his rookie season on June 15, 2015.
+The right-hander made one previous start against the Blue Jays, striking out 11 over six innings of two-hit ball in a no-decision during his 2015 rookie season.

 The Mets, who finished with 16 hits, won for only the third time in 12 games and stopped a six-game losing streak at home.
 They had scored three runs or fewer in nine of the past 11 games.